 As with most bourbons, you can usually swap between different brands when making mixed drinks.
-Unless you have a favorite or are a bourbon connoisseur, you probably wouldn’t notice much difference between different bourbons in mixed drinks.
+Unless you have a favorite or are a bourbon connoisseur, you probably won’t notice much difference between different bourbons in mixed drinks.

 - 2.0oz Rye or Bourbon

 - Lemon Twist